PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-09-20 (plexsheep)

+### Progress

+- I'm currently reworking the gtk crate for the 3 domain architecture.
+Which isn't too easy, since I need to change a lot of code.
+- After the 3 domain refactor, the application loads up again
+- After all this work...
+Now i have a deadlock again.
+In the client crate.

+### Decisions

+- the error variants of async_channel send errors were rather large, so they are now stored as boxes in `CoreError` and `ClientError`.

+### Notes

+### Mood

+- A bit sleepy, but had a good day
+- Frustrated about deadlocks

 ## 2025-09-19 (plexsheep)

 ### Progress